STRIDE is an action research project to strengthen suicide prevention efforts in Odisha by working with law enforcement agencies.

 The role of law enforcement agencies in suicide prevention is multifaceted, including tasks ranging from collecting data on suicide deaths to conducting investigations on suicide-related medico-legal cases.
 Additionally, they play a crucial role in connecting at-risk individuals with appropriate support services.

-With the introduction of the National Suicide Prevention Strategy coupled with the legal statute on the decriminalisation of suicide outlined in the Mental Healthcare Act, 2017 (MHCA), law enforcement agencies find themselves with an expanded and pivotal role as first responders in suicide prevention efforts.
+With the introduction of the National Suicide Prevention Strategy, coupled with the legal statute on the decriminalization of suicide outlined in the Mental Healthcare Act, 2017 (MHCA) law enforcement agencies find themselves with an expanded and pivotal role as first responders in suicide prevention efforts.

 How are we addressing the issue?